 - trips to London, Bath and Oxford.

-The Language Centre also offers leisure activities throughout the year that includes weekly outings with experienced staff.
+CAELD also offers weekly social activities throughout the year including outings with CAELD staff.

-Brighton is a fantastic place with many things to see and do - the leisure programme includes:
+Brighton is a fantastic place with many things to see and do – the social programme includes:

 - cultural events

 The cost of these trips is free wherever possible, or under 20 pounds.

 Look out for social programme posters around the Falmer campus as well as weekly updates in the CAELD student newsletter.